Christian Bethancourt Player Props: Rays vs. Astros

 Christian Bethancourt At The Plate

-- Bethancourt is batting .273 with four doubles, four home runs and five walks.
+- Bethancourt has four doubles, four home runs and five walks while hitting .286.

-- Bethancourt is batting .333 with two homers during his last outings and is riding a seven-game hitting streak.
+- Bethancourt is batting .389 with one homer during his last games and is on an eight-game hitting streak.

-- Bethancourt has gotten at least one hit in 69.2% of his games this season (nine of 13), with multiple hits three times (23.1%).
+- Bethancourt has picked up a hit in 10 of 14 games this year, with multiple hits four times.

-- In 30.8% of his games this year, he has hit a long ball, and 8.2% of his trips to the plate.
+- He has hit a long ball in 28.6% of his games this year, and 7.4% of his plate appearances.

-- In five games this year, Bethancourt has picked up an RBI, with more than one RBI once.
+- In six games this year (42.9%), Bethancourt has picked up an RBI, including two games with multiple runs batted in.

-- In 53.8% of his games this year, he has scored at least once.
-And he's had three games with multiple runs (23.1%).
+- He has scored in 57.1% of his games this season, with more than one run scored in 21.4%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.